 All proposers should visit the vending location in which they are interested to ensure it is appropriate for their intended operations.
-Proposers may submit proposals for any or all of the approved vending locations.
-Proposers should submit separate proposals for each vending location they wish to propose on.
-Each vending location listed in this RFP is hereinafter referred to as "Permitted Premises" or "vending location."
+Proposers may submit proposals for either or both of the approved vending locations.
+Proposers should submit separate proposals for the two vending locations if they wish to propose on both.
+Both vending locations listed in this RFP are hereinafter referred to as "vending location."